dark-knight2323/AI-BLOG-CONTENT-ASSISTANT/README.md

 streamlit
 secret_api_keys (custom module for storing Hugging Face API key) Setup
 Create a Hugging Face API token: Obtain a token from your Hugging Face account settings.
-Create a secret_api_keys.py file: Store your Hugging Face API token in this file as a variable named huggingface_api_key.
+Enter your key in the file and the variable I have declared, just paste your hugging face token there.

 Install dependencies:
 pip install huggingface_hub langchain streamlit